Localization theorems for weakly approximable triangulated categories: Localization theorems for and

+\item Suppose that $\R,\T, \S$ are weakly approximable and that $j^*(G_{\mathcal{T}})\in \mathcal{S}_c^-$, where $G_{\mathcal{T}}$ denotes a compact generator of $\T$.
+Then the first row of the recollement induces a short exact sequence In particular, this holds if $\R,\T, \S$ are locally Hom-finite approximable $R$-linear triangulated categories, with $R$ a commutative noetherian ring. \end{enumerate} \end{thm}

-\begin{proof} There is the following commutative diagram
+\begin{proof} (1) There is the following commutative diagram

-in which the first row is exact up to direct summands by Theorem \ref{lem:reco to c} and the second row is exact by the hypothesis, what we want to show is the exactness of the third row.
+in which the first row is exact up to direct summands by Theorem \ref{lem:reco to c} and the second row is exact by the hypothesis.
+It remains to prove that the third row is exact.
 By Lemma~\ref{lem:third isomorphism}, it suffices to prove that $\overline{j_!}$ is fully faithful.
 This leads us to check the sufficient conditions in Lemma~\ref{fully-faithful}.

 Note that $\overline{j_!}$ has the following decomposition